 The Student Astronaut Challenge is an aerospace-related High school and Middle school STEM competition.
 Student teams of five initially participate in a test based run-off competition.
 The top fifteen High school and the top fifteen Middle school teams then compete in a four event final competition that is held annually at the Kennedy Space Center.

-Event Three consists of three rounds (including a semi-final and final) where teams are required to perform the pre-flight operation, launch, orbit and landing of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
+Event One: - Space Flight Simulation Challenge: three rounds (including a semi-final and final) where teams are required to perform the pre-flight operation, launch, orbit and landing of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
 During the semi-final and final rounds, students are provided with in-flight emergencies that must be managed to safely complete their mission.

-Event Four consists of two rounds (including run-offs and finals) where two team members are required to perform a landing of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
+Event Four - Landing Simulation Challenge: two rounds (including run-offs and finals) where team members work in pairs to perform one of three types of landings of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.